disha-grover/ISYS3004RPS/README.md

 # ISYS3004RPS
-RPS Game - Exercise for Week 3 Module
+Repository for the unit ISYS3004 - Mobile and Web Technologies.
+This repository includes the RPS Game created in Week 3 Module.